IIR - synthetic rubber with excellent chemical resistance

 • Limited oil and fuel resistance, therefore not suitable for media rich in mineral oil

-Areas of application & material combinations of butyl rubber (IIR)
+What areas of application & material combinations of butyl rubber (IIR) are there?

 IIR is preferably used in products that need to be air or gas-tight.
 Typical applications include inner tubes for tyres, sealing membranes, pharmaceutical stoppers or protective films.
 In combination with halogenation (e.g. chlorobutyl, bromobutyl), adhesion to other materials can be improved, which makes it suitable for use in Rubber-plastic composite parts or as an inner layer in tyres.